Taddeo Rusoke

 2. Project Partner 2024-2028: Welcome to Green Schools Project in Uganda (WWF UCO and WWF Netherlands).

 3. Project Partner 2025.
-Empowering Environmental Teachers as Crane Conservation Stewards (ICF ACCP, and ICF USA).
+Empowering Environmental Teachers as Crane Conservation Stewards (International Crane Foundation -ICF African Crane Conservation Programme, and ICF USA).

 4. Co-Principal Investigator 2024/05.
 Green Entrepreneurial Orientation to Build Resilient Food Security Systems to Enhance Income at the Household Level in the Acholi Sub-Region, Northern Uganda (Mountains of the Moon University).